QuaSi-Software/Documentation/docs/resie_component_parameters.md

  The 1D-PDE model includes losses to the ambient (air and ground) as well as thermal stratification including thermal diffusion and buoyancy effects.
 Loading the storage is modelled with a thermal lance, so energy can be loaded at different temperatures in the thermal layer that has the same temperature.
 Unloading is always from the uppermost layer assuming a return temperature at the user-defined `low_temperature` of the storage.
 Currently, no indirect loading or unloading is included.

+ Important: Currently, the energy exchange with the ground is implemented in a simplified way.
+The ground does not have a thermal capacity in this model, instead a constant ground temperature is assumed!
+This can lead to wrong results!
+A ground temperature profile (e.g. monthly) could be used to mitigate this effect.
+With a soil temperature of constant 10 °C throughout the year, the losses are significantly too high.

 | Name | Type | R/D | Example | Unit | Description |
 | ----------- | ------- | --- | --- | ------------------------ | ------------------------ |
 | `volume` | `Float` | Y/N | 12000.0 | [m^3] | The overall volume of the STES. |